Sandeshsingh27/googleKeepClone/README.md

         <li>Ability to add background color to the note by taking user input.</li>
         <li>Notes are visible in four column layout on large screen sizes, two for medium screen sizes.</li>
     </ul>

-    <b>Note:-</b><span>In this project, django backend application is named as myNotes, frontend folder contains react code and api project of django contains Django Rest Api.</span>

     <br />
     <a href="https://github.com/Jauharmuhammed/notes-app-django-react"><strong>Explore the docs »</strong></a>
     <!-- <br /> -->